Eileen M. Kane

 M.A., Ph.D., Princeton University

 Eileen Kane is a historian of modern Russia, interested in comparative, global approaches to history.
-Within Europe her research and teaching focus on modern Russia, and she always seeks to consider Russia's history within broader histories of Europe and the world.
+Her research and teaching focus on modern Russia, and she always seeks to consider Russia’s history within broader histories of Europe and the world.
 She is especially interested in the history of empires; migration; and Islam and Europe.